spacetelescope/jwst/docs/jwst/jump/reference_files.rst

 Reference File Types
 =====================

-The Jump step uses two reference files: GAIN and READNOISE.
+The jump step uses two reference files: GAIN and READNOISE.
 The gain values are used to temporarily convert the pixel values from units of DN to electrons.
 The read noise values are used as part of the noise estimate for each pixel.
 Both are necessary for proper computation of noise estimates.